ntaraujo/kivy-easier/README.md

 More details about the installation [here](https://github.com/ntaraujo/kivy-easier/blob/master/INSTALL.md).

 ## 😎 Start using
 Yes, it is ready.
-Use as you are in linux systems
+Use as if you are on linux systems

 #### 1. Access your project directory
 ```